 - 1 fresh jalapeño seeded and diced

-- Combine cream cheese, cottage cheese, cheddar cheese, ½ cup Parmesan cheese, and jalapeños together in a bowl.
+- Combine cream cheese, cottage cheese, cheddar cheese, and ½ cup Parmesan cheese together in a bowl.

-- Put the mixture in a 1 to 1½ quart baking dish.
+- Transfer the mixture into a 1-quart baking dish.

 - Combine the bread crumbs with the remaining ¼ cup Parmesan cheese.
 Sprinkle on top of the jalapeño mixture.